equinor/xtgeo/docs/xtgeo_4_migration.md

 surf = xtgeo.RegularSurface()  # ⛔️ no longer allowed!
 ```

-This is now deprecated and these values must be provided explicitly.
-Note that
+These values must be provided explicitly.
+Note that if `values=...` is not
-if `values=...` is not provided it will be default to an array of zeroes.
+provided it defaults to an array of zeroes.

 ```python
 import xtgeo